terrychild/only-connect/docs/connections-blog/connections.md

 }
 ```

 The reverse of this process is handled by the getData function.
 This reads the data from the URL, converts it from base64 using the atob function, then a combination of split and map to create the array of groups required for the main wall.
-It does some basic validation, checking the string starts with a 4 for example and there are the correct number of groups.
+It does some basic validation, checking the string starts with a 4 and there are the correct number of groups.
 If there are any problems the function returns null and the wall will switch back to a hardcoded default wall.

 ```javascript
 function getData() {